Section

 aliases = []

-# If set to "true", a feed file will be generated for this section at the
+# If set to "true", feed files will be generated for this section at the

 # section's root path.
 This is independent of the site-wide variable of the same